JaxxyIV/nottpr/README.md

 ### Fetching Sprites

 Sprites are cached in the `ALTTPR.sprites` object to allow for easy retrieval.
-The `ALTTPR.fetchSprites` method can be used to fetch all sprites on alttpr.com.
+The `ALTTPR.fetchSprites` static method can be used to fetch all sprites on alttpr.com.
 The cache will be empty on program initialization, so it must be populated first by fetching from the API.

 ```js
 import ALTTPR from "nottpr";